WRKSHPZ/edge-devices/azure-devops-build.md

 1. Use the USB mini to USB A cable to connect the ESP-32-cam programmer shield to your laptop.
 1. Start up Arduino IDE and make sure you have added library support for the ESP-32-cam board as specified in the [prerequisites](/prerequisites.md) document.
 1. Configure the ESP-32-cam board as an 'AI thinker ESP-32-cam' board (Please note the list is **not** in alfabetical order)
-1. Adjust the board specs in the 'Todo' menu to the specifications in the [board settings](/board-settings.md) document
+1. Adjust the board specs in the 'Tools' menu to the specifications in the [board settings](/board-settings.md) document
-1. Test the connection to the board by invoking 'Get board info' from the 'TODO' menu
+1. Test the connection to the board by invoking 'Get board info' from the 'Tools' menu
-1. Open the 'TODO.ino' Arduino solution from this repository
+1. Open the 'Azure_IoT_Hub_ESP32.ino' Arduino solution from the [Azure_IoT_Hub_ESP32](/Azure_IoT_Hub_ESP32) folder
-1. In the 'TODO.c' file update the variables for the WiFi and configure your backend service endpoint accordingly if you are running your own version of the backend services.
+1. In the 'TODO.h' file update the variables for the WiFi and configure your backend service endpoint accordingly if you are running your own version of the backend services.
-1. Upload you sketch to the ESP-32-cam board by clicking the arrow button in the toolbar, or invoke the 'TODO' command in the 'TODO' menu.
+1. Upload you sketch to the ESP-32-cam board by clicking the arrow button in the toolbar, or invoke the 'Upload' command in the 'Sketch' menu.

 When succesful, continue to the next step.